Quickstart: Create a Linux virtual machine in the Azure portal

 Under Services, select Virtual machines.

-In the Virtual machines page, select Add.
+In the Virtual machines page, select Create and then Virtual machine.
 The Create a virtual machine page opens.

 In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
-Type myResourceGroup for the name.*.
+Enter myResourceGroup for the name.*.

-Under Instance details, type myVM for the Virtual machine name, choose East US for your Region, and choose Ubuntu 18.04 LTS for your Image.
+Under Instance details, enter myVM for the Virtual machine name, and choose Ubuntu 18.04 LTS - Gen2 for your Image.
 Leave the other defaults.
+The default size and pricing is only shown as an example.
+Size availability and pricing are dependent on your region and subscription.

 Under Administrator account, select SSH public key.

-For SSH public key source, leave the default of Generate new key pair, and then type myKey for the Key pair name.
+For SSH public key source, leave the default of Generate new key pair, and then enter myKey for the Key pair name.

 Under Inbound port rules > Public inbound ports, choose Allow selected ports and then select SSH (22) and HTTP (80) from the drop-down.